Pralhad322/APPIFO/java-code/README.md

 # APPIFO

-## compiling and generating the plots for APPIFO
+## Compiling and generating the plots for APPIFO

 * genetate the jar file using the below command
 `$ mvn clean compile assign:single`